Issues for surgery

 References

 Association of Anaesthetists of Great Britain and Ireland, Obstetric Anaesthetists’ Association and Regional Anaesthesia UK.
 Regional anaesthesia and patients with abnormalities of coagulation.
-Anaesthesia 2013; 68: 966–72
+Anaesthesia.
+2013; 68:966-72

-Baxter K, Preston CL (eds), Stockley’s Drug Interactions (online) London: Pharmaceutical Press. http://www.medicinescomplete.com.
-Accessed on 14/01/2024
+Baxter K, Preston CL (eds), Stockley’s Drug Interactions (online) London: Pharmaceutical Press. http://www.medicinescomplete.com [Accessed on 14th January 2024]

 Bent C, Das R on behalf of the BSIR Safety and Quality Committee and Gomez K, Lester W on behalf of the BSH Haemostasis and Thrombosis Task Force.
 Joint guidance from the British Societies of Interventional Radiology and Haematology on manging Bleeding Risk during Procedures in Interventional Radiology (2023).
-Available from www.bsir.org.
-Accessed 14/01/24
+Available from www.bsir.org [Accessed 14/01/24]

 Douketis JD, Spyropoulos AC, Murad MH et al. Perioperative Management of Antithrombotic Therapy.
 An American College of Chest Physicians Clinical Practice Guideline.
-Chest 2022; DOI:/10.1016/j.chest.2022.07.025
+Chest.
+2022; 162(5):e207-e243 doi:10.1016/j.chest.2022.07.025

 Douketis JD, Spyropoulos AC, Duncan J et al. Perioperative Management of Patients with Atrial Fibrillation Receiving a Direct Oral Anticoagulant.
-JAMA Intern Med 2019; 179(11): 1469 – 1478.
-DOI: 10.1001/jamainternmed.2019.2431
+JAMA Intern Med 2019; 179(11):1469-1478 doi: 10.1001/jamainternmed.2019.2431

 Gogarten W, Vandermeulen E, Van Aken H et al. Regional anaesthesia and anithrombotic agents: recommendations of the European Society of Anaesthesiology.
 Eur J Anaesthesiol.
-2010; 27:999–1015.
-DOI: 10.1097/EJA.0b013e32833f6f6f
+2010; 27:999–1015 doi:10.1097/EJA.0b013e32833f6f6f

 Gosselin RC, Adock DM, Bates SM et al. International Council for Standardization in Haematology (ICSH) recommendations for laboratory measurement of Direct Oral Anticoagulants.
 Thromb.
 Haemost.
-2018; 118: 437-450.
-DOI: 10.1055/s-0038-1627480
+2018; 118: 437-450 doi:10.1055/s-0038-1627480

 Horlocker TT, Vandermeuelen E, Kopp SL et al. Regional Anesthesia in the Patient Receiving Antithrombotic or Thrombolytic Therapy: American Society of Regional Anesthesia and Pain Medicine Evidence-Based Guidelines (Fourth Edition).
 Reg Anesth Pain Med.
-2018; 43:263-309 DOI: 10.1097/AAP.0000000000000763.
+2018; 43:263-309 doi:10.1097/AAP.0000000000000763.

 Joint Formulary Committee.
 British National Formulary (online) London: BMJ Group and Pharmaceutical Press. http://www.medicinescomplete.com [Accessed on 14th January 2024]

 Keeling D, Campbell Tait R, Watson H et al on behalf of the British Committee of Standards for Haematology.
 Peri-operative management of anticoagulation and antiplatelet therapy.
 British Journal of Haematology.
-2016; 175(4):602-613 DOI: 10.1111/bjh.14344
+2016; 175(4):602-613 doi:10.1111/bjh.14344

 Kietaibl S, Ferrandis R, Godier A et al. Regional anaesthesia in patients on antithrombotic drugs Joint ESAIC/ESRA guidelines.
-Eur J Anaesthesiol 2022; 39:100–132 DOI: 10.1097/EJA.0000000000001600
+Eur J Anaesthesiol.
+2022; 39:100-132 doi:10.1097/EJA.0000000000001600

 Leong R, Chi DK, Crowther MA et al. Direct oral anticoagulants after bariatric surgery – What is the evidence?
-J Thromb Haemost, 2022;20:1988 – 2000.
-DOI: 10.1111/jth.15823
+J Thromb Haemost.
+2022;20:1988 – 2000 doi:10.1111/jth.15823

 Martin KA, Beyer-Westendorf J, Davidson BL et al. Use of direct oral anticoagulants in patients with obesity for treatment and prevention of venous thromboembolism: Updated communication from the ISTH SSC Subcommittee on Control of Anticoagulation.
-J Thromb Haemost, 2021;19:1874 – 1882.
-DOI: 10.1111/jtg.15358
+J Thromb Haemost.
+2021; 19:1874-1882 doi:10.1111/jtg.15358

 Martyn KA, Lee CR, Farrell TM et al. Oral Anticoagulant Use After Bariatric Surgery: A Literature Review and Clinical Guidance.
-The American Journal of Medicine, 2017;130:517 – 524.
-DOI: 10.1016/j.amjmed.2016.12.033
+The American Journal of Medicine.
+2017; 130:517-524 doi:10.1016/j.amjmed.2016.12.033

 National Institute for Health and Care Excellence (NICE): Andexanet alfa for reversing anticoagulation from apixaban or rivaroxaban [TA697].
 May 2021 Available at www.nice.org.uk [Accessed 31/01/24]

 NHS North West Coast Strategic Clinical Networks.
 Consensus Statement on how to calculate the Creatinine Clearance (CrCl) which is necessary when assessing the Dose of Direct-Acting Oral Anticoagulants (DOACs).
 2018.
-Available from consensus-statement-on-CrCl-calculation-for-DOACs-final.pdf (england.nhs.uk).
-Accessed 22/1/24
+Available from consensus-statement-on-CrCl-calculation-for-DOACs-final.pdf (england.nhs.uk) [Accessed 22/1/24]

 Pernod G, Albaladejo P, Godier A et al. Working Group on Perioperative Haemostasis.
 Management of major bleeding complications and emergency surgery in patients on long-term treatment with direct oral anticoagulants, thrombin or factor-Xa inhibitors: proposals of the working group on perioperative haemostasis (GIHP) March 2013.
-Arch Cardiovasc Dis 2013; 106: 382–393.
-DOI: 10.1016/j.acvd.2013.04.009
+Arch Cardiovasc Dis.
+2013; 106: 382–393 doi:10.1016/j.acvd.2013.04.009

 Saja, K. Addendum to the guideline on the peri-operative management of anti-coagulation and anti-platelet therapy.
 Haemostasis and Thrombosis Taskforce of the British Society for Haematology.
 Br J Haematol.
-2022;197(2):188–189; DOI: 10.1111/bjh.18114
+2022; 197(2):188-189 doi:10.1111/bjh.18114

 Spyropoulos AC, Brohi K, Caprini J et al. Scientific and Standardization Committee Communication: Guidance document on the periprocedural management of patients on chronic oral anticoagulant therapy: Recommendations for standardized reporting of procedural / surgical bleed risk and patient-specific thromboembolic risk.
 J Thromb Haemost.
-2019; 17: 1966-1972.
-DOI: 10.1111/jth.14598
+2019; 17:1966-1972 doi:10.1111/jth.14598

 Spyropoulos AC, Al-Badri A, Sherwood MW et al. Periprocedural management of patients receiving a vitamin K antagonist or a direct oral anticoagulant requiring an elective procedure or surgery.
-J Thromb Haemost 2016; 14(5): 875-85.
-DOI: 10.1111/jth.13305
+J Thromb Haemost.
+2016; 14(5):875-85 doi:10.1111/jth.13305

 Steffel J, Collins R, Antz M et al. European Society of Cardiology.
 2021 European Heart Rhythm Association Practical Guide on the use of non-vitamin K antagonist oral anticoagulants in patients with atrial fibrillation.
 Europace.
-2021; 23(10):1612-1676.
-DOI: 10.1093/europace/euab065
+2021; 23(10):1612-1676 doi:10.1093/europace/euab065

 Steffel J, Collins R, Antz M et al. European Society of Cardiology.
 2021 European Heart Rhythm Association Practical Guide on the use of non-vitamin K antagonist oral anticoagulants in patients with atrial fibrillation.
 Online supplement.
 Europace.
-2021; 23(10):1612-1676.
-DOI: 10.1093/europace/euab065
+2021; 23(10):1612-1676 doi:10.1093/europace/euab065

 Sousa-Uva M, Head SJ, Milojevic M et al. 2017 EACTS Guidelines on perioperative medication in adult cardiac surgery.
-European Journal of Cardio-Thoracic Surgery 2018; 53: 5 – 33.
-DOI: 10.1093/ejcts/ezx314
+European Journal of Cardio-Thoracic Surgery.
+2018; 53:5-33. doi:10.1093/ejcts/ezx314

 Summary of Product Characteristics - Xarelto® (rivaroxaban) 20mg film-coated tablets.
 Bayer plc.
-Accessed via www.medicines.org.uk 14/01/2024 (date of revision of text July 2023)
+Accessed via www.medicines.org.uk 14/01/2024 [date of revision of text July 2023]

 Summary of Product Characteristics - Xarelto® (rivaroxaban) 2.5 mg film-coated tablets.
 Bayer plc.
-Accessed via www.medicines.org.uk 14/01/2024 (date of revision of text July 2023)
+Accessed via www.medicines.org.uk 14/01/2024 [date of revision of text July 2023]

 Summary of Product Characteristics – Ondexxya (Andexanet alfa) 200mg powder for solution for infusion.
 AstraZeneca UK Limited.
-Accessed via www.medicines.org.uk 31/01/24 (date of revision of text January 2024)
+Accessed via www.medicines.org.uk 31/01/24 [date of revision of text January 2024]

 Veitch A, Radaelli F, Alikhan R et al. Endoscopy in patients on antiplatelet or anticoagulant therapy: British Society of Gastroenterology (BSG) and European Society of Gastrointestinal Endoscopy (ESGE) guideline update.
 Gut.
-2021; 70:1611-1628.
-DOI:10.1136/gutjnl-2021-325184
+2021; 70:1611-1628 doi:10.1136/gutjnl-2021-325184